 Are you a new resident?
 To register your information in the Directory, visit the FHA website at https://fearringtonfha.org.
 On the top menu click on Directory then, in the drop-down menus, click first on New Resident, then List Me in the Directory.
 Fill in the resulting form with your information.

 Then, to obtain full access to website features you must also create a website account (available only to residents or non-resident owners).
 Return to the website’s homepage and find the words "Login Form" in the left column.
 Click "Create an account" and follow the instructions.
 You can read about the account activation process here.

 Are you an existing resident whose contact information has changed?
 Don’t forget to update your listing on the FearringtonFHA.org web site.
 On the landing page, click on the Directory tab on the top menu and then on Update Preferences on the drop-down menu.
 When you update your contact information online, the updates will be included in the FHA Directory & Handbook printed in January each year.
 Stay in touch with your fellow residents by keeping your contact information current.

-The Gathering Place is open with Covid-19 guidelines in place.
+The Gathering Place has reopened with new Covid-19 guidelines in place (as of May 16).
 These guidelines will impact the way group meetings are held.
 Check with the listed contact person for more information about any restrictions.

 |Duplicate Bridge||Duplicate Bridge||Jean Hjelle

 |Fearrington Concert Series|| Concert

 |Location||Column Number – Demographics|